Skip to content

 }

-static Driver drv is a function-level static local variable.
-C++ guarantees that it is initialized exactly once (on the first call to driver()), and subsequent calls return the existing instance.
-Furthermore, the initialization is thread-safe (guaranteed by C++11) — although we don't have multithreading in our bare-metal environment, this guarantee comes with no runtime cost.
+instance is a function-local static variable.
+C++ guarantees it is initialized only once (on the first call to driver()), and subsequent calls return the existing instance.
+Furthermore, initialization is thread-safe (guaranteed by C++11) — although we don't have multithreading in our bare-metal environment, this guarantee comes with no runtime cost.

 handle(): The extern "C" Bridge